JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Installation.md

       * **For Linux bundled with Java:** `jatos_linux_java.zip`
 2. Unzip the downloaded file.
 You can place the unzipped folder almost anywhere, **except** in a folder that syncs across devices, such as Dropbox or Google Drive.
 [Learn more](Troubleshooting.html#database-is-corrupted.html) about why this restriction exists.
 3. Open your terminal and `cd` into the unzipped JATOS folder.
 4. Run the loader shell script with the command `./loader.sh start`.
 You might need to change the file's permissions to make it executable using `chmod u+x loader.sh`.
-You can ignore pop-ups such as "To use the java command-line tool you need to install a JDK" — simply press "OK."
+You can ignore pop-ups such as "To use the java command-line tool you need to install a JDK"—simply press "OK."
 5.  **On macOS, you might see a pop-up indicating that the application cannot be opened from an unknown developer.
 In this case, click *Open Anyway* within the *Privacy & Security* tab in your *System Settings*.
 More details on this are provided below.**
 6. Once JATOS is running, open your preferred browser and go to [http://localhost:9000/](http://localhost:9000/).
 You should see the login screen.
 If not, wait a moment and then reload the page.
 Log in with the **username `admin` and password `admin`**.